HITECHCRIME/HC_OVERVIEW/README.md

 ```
 STORY > TECH > AUDIENCE
 ```
+Quick notes:

+- another platform to distribute narrative/audiovisual content would be to create your own app that would be updated as the new releases, new narrative elements, timelines, concepts, puzzles appear
+- distribution of content via geolocating app (version of Helve Global Operations Map but for the "in-universe" presence of audience - players?)

 Hitech Crime Universe.
 Depends on the timeline: dystopia, cyberpunk, near future, alternative real world timelines.

 Transmedia storytelling has no beginning, middle or end.
 Let the audience fill in the gaps with their engagement on various platforms of expression.
 This leads to potential monetization of engagement via "subscribing to a storyworld".
 Hitech Crime microlabel is a universe that the audience can explore and help it evolve.
 Think of Westworld business model - I know, ironic since it's ficticious and technology is not there yet.
 But the idea is similar.